lucianaribeiro/filmood-rnn/README.md

 ## How to contribute?
-to constribute to the project just access out [**Contribution Guide**](https://github.com/lucianaribeiro/filmood/blob/master/CONTRIBUTING.md) and follow the steps.
+To constribute to the project just access out [**Contribution Guide**](https://github.com/lucianaribeiro/filmood/blob/master/CONTRIBUTING.md) and follow the steps.

+## How to run the project?
+To run the project, follow the next steps:

+1. Clone the repository
+2. Install Jupyter Notebook
+3. Create a virtualenv using python3
+4. Run the Jupyter Notebook file

 ## Tools